 The food was incredible.
 We ate together in one of the rooms, with the futon removed.
 Served by a lady in traditional garb, very beautiful in looks and gestures.
 The culture in Japan never ceases to amaze me, it’s so respectful and so beautiful, and gentle.
 In Japanese she was asking Nina, Yuko, and Mizuyo;

 ‘Will he will be OK with the food?’

 ‘What the the white guy, yeah he will be OK.’

 We also had sashimi on the bone as it were.
-A fish gets scooped from a tank and is then systematically sliced in to bite sized pieces of sashimi without actually severing the back-bone which would obviously kill it.
+A fish gets scooped from a tank and is then systematically sliced into bite-sized pieces of sashimi without actually severing the backbone which would obviously kill it.
 So yes it is being cut up whilst still alive, and then it gets served immediately to show it is the freshest of the fresh.
 While you are eating its body, it is still alive.
-Here is the epitamy of not eating with your eyes, as the fish is literally twitching and jerking on this crescent shaped serving dish in its last death throws.
+Here is the epitome of not eating with your eyes, as the fish is literally twitching and jerking on this crescent-shaped serving dish in its last death throws.
 But I have to say what an amazing sashimi – you cannot get fresher than that.

-It was an amazing trip thanks to Nako, Yuko and Mizuyo – clearly one I had not forgotten, and never will forget.
-A trip that sometime ago now, with much change in between.
+It was an amazing trip thanks to Nako, Yuko, and Mizuyo – clearly one I had not forgotten and never will forget.
+A trip that was some time ago now, with much change in between.
 I hope to take the kids one day as Amy has never seen her second home, and Mary and Jude have never been either.

 Maybe I just won’t force the baby octopus on them.